akalaszi/RomanNumberConverterTdd/README.md

 # Final step
 When you are done, delete it and start it over.
 Yes, yes do it.
 The way is the aim, not the end result.
-The aim is of the task is the points under the "Purpose" goes into your blood.
+The aim is that the points under the "Purpose" go into your blood.

 # Extra mile
 Search for "transformation priority premise"